 Simple woodworking techniques can be picked up in a matter of days or weeks.
 To achieve the level of professional woodworking, you must invest 3 to 4 years of dedicated and passionate woodworking.
 The real answer to the question, though, is that you will learn for the rest of your life.

-Learning to work with wood is not difficult.
-Some people will learn the techniques fast, while others will take a little longer.
+Woodwork learning is not difficult.
+Some people will learn the woodworking techniques fast, while others will take a little longer.
 You can learn woodworking in a fair length of time in a few years if you have a strong desire to learn and the perseverance to practice again and again to improve.
-In this post, you’ll learn how to learn woodworking quickly, as well as a few other helpful hints for getting started with a new activity.
+In this post, you’ll learn how to woodwork, as well as a few other helpful hints for getting started with a new activity.

 what are the basic skills to learn woodworking